jamespacileo/prompt-manager/project_documentation.md

   .command('list')
   .description('List all prompts')
   .action(async () => {
-    log.title('Listing all prompts');
+    logger.info('Listing all prompts');
-    log.info('Here are all the prompts currently available in your project:');
+    logger.info('Here are all the prompts currently available in your project:');

     try {
       while (true) {
         const prompts = await listPrompts();
         if (prompts.length === 0) {
-          log.warn('No prompts found.
+          logger.warn('No prompts found.
 Use the "create" command to add new prompts.');
           return;
         }